the-fellowship-co/facade/docs/getting_started/quick_start.md

 end
 ```
 The model by default has `get`, `create`, `update`, `delete` and `list`
 implemented.
-You could add additional methods using this markup
+You could add additional methods using this interface markup
 `inf(RequestType) {ReturnType}` over it.

 ```ruby